tuchaVshortah/linux-kernel-module/keylogger/Readme.md

 *Character device allows programs to send characters through them.
 It works as a pipe that can be connected to another program.
 This is needed to allow userspace programs to interact with output of kernel space programs.*

+Compilation and usage instructions are located inside directories